Who Will Score a Goal in the NHL Today - November 3?

 Who Will Score a Goal in the NHL Today? - November 3

-Anytime goal-scorer odds for players from across the NHL are listed in this article, with two games on the NHL calendar Friday.
+Anytime goal-scorer odds for players from around the NHL are listed below, with two games on the NHL calendar Friday.

 Get tickets for any NHL game this season at Ticketmaster!